vannguyengd/gooddata-ui/docs/19_webcomponents_angular.md

 The setup for `gd-dashboard` is more complicated, as event names do not follow Angular naming convention.
 You would need to obtain a reference to the DOM object and add event listeners directly.

-First, use template reference variable to mark the dashboard element in `src/app/app.component.html`:
+First, use the template reference variable to mark the dashboard element in `src/app/app.component.html`:

 ```html
 <gd-dashboard [attr.dashboard]="dashboardId" #dashboard></gd-dashboard>
 ```

 Now you can obtain the element and attach event listeners in `src/app/app.component.ts`.
-Keep in mind that you also need to remove the listeners on component unmount.
+Keep in mind that you also need to remove the listeners on the component unmount.

 ```diff
 -   import { Component } from "@angular/core";